 Again, make decisions that are right (and safe) for you and your family.
 Do your best to get the aggression solved or find a suitable home for your dog.
 But don’t beat yourself up if you’re forced to make a difficult decision.

-Who is Dogg
+Who is Doggy Dan?

 I Donate to Animal Charities

-Thank you for visiting my website.
 I donate 10% of my earnings on this website to animal charities.
 You can see a list of the charities I donate to here.
-If you like this website, please share it with your friends – every purchase helps animals!
+If you like this website, please share it with your friends who have pets.
+Thank you!
 Debra

 Hi Debra,